Hexilee/unhtml/README.md

 AllTypeHTML, _ := ioutil.ReadFile("testHTML/all-type.html")
 ```

-If we want to parse it and get the values we want, like follow structs, how should we do?
+If we want to parse it and get the values we want, like the following structs, how should we do it?

 ```go